 Silvering is delicate and prone to damage either by abrasion (scratching) or water (condensation) so very few antique mirrors are perfect.

-Flaking on antique beveled mirror is even regarded as a benefit by some sophisticated customers
+Flaking on this antique beveled mirror is even regarded as a benefit by some sophisticated customers

 With damage to mirror silvering being common, the question becomes – is my mirror worth re-silvering?